 A limited number of teaching assistantships are offered each semester.
 These assistantships are usually quarter-time or half-time.
 Quarter-time positions require approximately ten hours of work per week; half-time positions require approximately twenty hours of work per week.

 Teaching Assistants can be assigned any of the following duties: lead discussion sections, assist in the laboratory, grade papers, hold office hours, and other miscellaneous activities.

 Upon acceptance, applicants will automatically be considered for a teaching assistantship.
 Please do not correspond with MAE about possible financial aid.
-An official email will be sent out immediately to the applicant if an assistantship has been awarded.
+An official email from MAE will be sent out immediately to the applicant if an assistantship has been awarded.

 Applicants that do not receive an upfront offer might receive a teaching assistantship assignment after demonstrating hard work and motivation for at least one semester in our program.

-Note: All International Applicants, regardless of their Graduate College English Admission requirements MUST submit an official TOEFL or IELTS score if they would like to be considered for a teaching assistantship (self-reported scores are not official scores).
+Note: All International Applicants, regardless of their Graduate College English Admission requirements MUST submit an official electronic TOEFL or IELTS score if they would like to be considered for a teaching assistantship (self-reported scores are not official scores).
 TOEFL or IELTS scores must also be valid at the start of the semester for which admission is granted.